 This is our world, too.

-Jinnie has worked for conventions for a decade, starting in Los Angeles (Pacific Media Expo, 2004-2010) and continuing in Denver (Nan Desu Kan, 2007-2013), Baltimore (Otakon, 2013), Milwaukee (Anime Milwaukee, 2015), Arizona (currently with Saboten Con, Con-Nichiwa and Kikori Con), New Mexico (currently with Sabaku Con) and Atlanta (Anime Weekend Atlanta, 2014).
-She’s considered a go-to advisor and mentor by anime conventions around the world, and, as the founder of popular Facebook Group We Run Anime Cons, has spoken at panels for convention runners at Project Anime (LA, CA) and Anime Weekend Atlanta (GA).
+Jinnie has worked for conventions for 15 years, starting in Los Angeles (Pacific Media Expo, 2004-2010) and continuing in Denver (currently, Colorado Anime Fest and previously, Nan Desu Kan, 2007-2013) and Anime Milwaukee (currently).
+Prior shows also include Baltimore (Otakon, 2013), Columbus (Matsuricon, 2015), Arizona (briefly, Saboten Con, Con-Nichiwa and Kikori Con in 2013), New Mexico (Sabaku Con, 2013) and Atlanta (Anime Weekend Atlanta, 2014).
+She’s considered a go-to advisor and mentor by anime conventions around the world, and, as the founder of popular Facebook Group We Run Anime Cons and other associated groups, has spoken at panels for convention runners at Otafest (Calgary, Alberta), Convocon (Chicago, IL) Project Anime (LA, CA) and Anime Weekend Atlanta (GA).